kiith-sa/AutoDDoc/README.rst

 README
 ======

-**AutoDDoc** is a Python script used that generates documentation for D language projects using D's builtin DDoc tool.
+**AutoDDoc** is a Python script that generates documentation for D language projects using D's builtin DDoc tool.

-AutoDDoc is meant to be a simple, single file tool.
+AutoDDoc is meant to be a simple single file tool.
 It can only generate HTML, and has some basic configuration options to set project properties, style of the generated documentation and so on.

-The goal is to make it as simple as possible to generate basic DDoc documentation for a project.
+The goal is to make it as simple as possible to generate basic documentation for a D project.
 With AutoDDoc, there is no need to write a custom makefile or script just to handle documentation.

 --------
 Tutorial
 --------

-1. Copy the script to your project directory and move into that directory.
+1. Copy ``autoddoc.py`` to your project directory and move into that directory.
    Relative to this directory, module names must match their filenames, so e.g. module ``pkg.util`` would be in file ``./pkg/util.d`` .
 2. Generate AutoDDoc configuation file.
 To do this, type